 When the Company's assessment indicates that it is more likely than not that all or some portion of deferred income tax assets will not be realized, a valuation allowance is recorded against the deferred tax assets.
-For the years ended December 31, 2022 and 2021, management determined no valuation allowance is necessary.
-The valuation methodology for deferred tax assets under U.S. GAAP is consistent with the valuation approach for EBS purposes.
+On December 27, 2023, the Government of Bermuda enacted the Corporate Income Tax Act of 2023, which will apply a 15% corporate income tax to certain Bermuda businesses beginning on January 1, 2025.
+Upon the enactment of this legislation, the Company recorded a deferred tax asset of \$12,212.
+A full valuation allowance of the same amount was recorded as incremental Bermuda taxes are not anticipated to be incurred for purposes of utilizing the future deductions.
+For the year ended December 31, 2024, the deferred tax asset and offsetting valuation allowance increased to \$13,617.
+The valuation methodology for deferred tax assets under US GAAP is consistent with the valuation approach for EBS purposes.